 }

+Export the GameObjectSet so that it’s available to other classes

+export default GameObjectSet;

 Test the GameObject and GameObjectSet

 The goals of this project are to ensure proper functioning of the new GameObject class, to demonstrate customization of behaviors by individual object types, and to observe a cleaner MyGame implementation clearly reflecting the in-game logic.
 To accomplish these goals, three object types are defined: DyePack, Hero, and Minion.
 Before you begin to examine the detailed implementation of these objects, follow good source code organization practice and create the new folder src/my_game/objects for storing the new object types.